 — Bernadette Murphy, author of Van Gogh’s Ear.

-Why Didn’t Vincent Tell People He Had Been Shot?
+But Why Didn’t Van Gogh Tell People He Had Been Shot?

-Can you imagine the love, equanimity of spirit, and lack of regard for approval that it would take to not correct other’s perception that you shot yourself, when in fact someone else shot you?
+It’s hard to imagine the love, equanimity of spirit, and lack of regard for approval that it would take to not correct other’s perception that you shot yourself.

-But van Gogh was known to be highly evolved emotionally and spiritually.
-He wrote:
+But it seems van Gogh was highly evolved emotionally and spiritually.

-“There is nothing more truly artistic than to love people.”— Vincent van Gogh
+“There is nothing more truly artistic than to love people.”

 What Love Has To Do With It

-No one but van Gogh knows what happened that day.
+No one but van Gogh will ever know for sure what happened that day.

 But it seems even in the midst of, or perhaps because of his bouts with mental illness, Van Gogh knew what mattered.